-I’m coming up on my fourth successive summer during which I’ll be spending close to a month in Las Vegas for the World Series of Poker.
-This being the 50th annual WSOP, I recently released a list of 50 tips that has quickly become extremely popular.
+I’ve been attending the World Series of Poker in Las Vegas annually since 2016.
+In the past, I released a list of 50 tips that has become an extremely popular resource.
 As would behoove a comprehensive listing of that nature, I dedicated almost half a dozen tips within that article to discussing food and beverages.

 Beyond being a great way to save money, part of the reason I almost always brown bag my own food is because, as an observant Modern Orthodox Jew, I adhere to a strictly kosher diet.
 Whereas keeping kosher might be tough in far flung places like Sochi, Russia, it isn’t particularly difficult in a sizable U.S. city like Las Vegas.
 With that said, I’ve lost count of the number of times I’ve been asked over the years — both by Jews and non-Jews alike — “so, what do you do about food when you’re there?”